Gary K. Wolf

 is an American author.
 He is best known as the author of Who Censored Roger Rabbit?
-(1981), which was adapted into the hit feature-length film Who Framed Roger Rabbit (1988).
+(1981), which was loosely adapted into the hit feature-length film Who Framed Roger Rabbit (1988).

 Early life and career

 Wolf was born on January 24, 1941.
 He grew up in Earlville, Illinois, the son of Ed and Hattie Wolf.
 His father owned the town's pool hall and later had an upholstering business, while his mother worked in the school cafeteria.
 As an only child, Wolf would occupy himself by reading comic books and science fiction stories.
 Wolf graduated from Earlville High School in June 1959.

 He later attended the University of Illinois at Urbana–Champaign, where he earned a Bachelor's degree in Advertising and a Master's degree in Communications.
 He served as an Air Force Captain with the 5th Air Commando Squadron in the Vietnam War, where he won a Bronze Star and two Air Medals.

 Wolf and childhood friend John J. Myers, former Catholic Archbishop of Newark, New Jersey, co-wrote a novel named Space Vulture, released by TOR books during 2008.

 Wolf and co-author Jehane Baptiste have a story named "The UnHardy Boys in Outer Space" in the annual anthology of humorous science fiction, Amityville House of Pancakes Vol 3 (ISBN 1-894-95335-5).

 Wolf owns an extensive collection of carousel horses.
 Because of this, Wolf was featured on the cover of the September 4, 1976 issue of Peninsula Living Magazine; the magazine issue itself also showcased his collection.

 Wolf resides with his wife of 50 years, Bonnie, and their cat, in Boston, Massachusetts.